HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 ## Lesson 1: Estimating Value Functions as Supervised Learning

-We want a function to approximate a state-value, given that state as input.
+We want a function to approximate a state-value, given the state as input.

 ### 9.1 Value function approximation

 Given that there are generally far fewer weights than states, a change in a weight affects many states.
-A better state approximation by the function will also affect many other states, some negatively.
+A better state approximation by the function for one state will also affect many other states, some negatively.

 This generalisation is powerful, but can be difficult to manage and understand.